Table Of Contents

 Past leaders like Atal Bihari Vajpayee served into their 70s, so age alone does not bench a star player like Modi.

-What Modi’s Doing Now: A Busy Leader
+What Modi’s Doing Now?

 As of May 30, 2025, Modi’s schedule is packed.